ojasiiitd/ojasiiitd/README.md

 # Hi there!

-I am currently a Junior at IIIT-Delhi, Computer Science and Social Sciences Dept.
+I'm currently a Junior at IIIT-Delhi, Computer Science and Social Sciences Dept.

-I'm Majoring in Computer Science and my Minor subjects are Economics and Sociology.
+Majoring in Computer Science and my Minor subjects are Economics and Sociology.

 Currently interested in Deep Learning, Computer Vison and Econometric Modelling.